 Set Your Alarm

 It might sound simple, but Rubin says setting your alarm 30 minutes earlier can have a big impact on your daily routine.
 "Setting aside an extra 30 minutes in your morning for productive personal practice like movement or meditation is proven to positively shift your life.
-Chances are you'll be more likely get to that exercise class and not ditch your friends for a walk or run in the park, because when you lead your day with intention you get and stay motivated!"
+Chances are you'll be more likely get to that exercise class and not ditch your friends for a walk or run in the park, because when you lead your day with the intention you get and stay motivated!"

 Engage Your Core